igneus/calendarium-romanum/README.md

 ### 2. What liturgical day is it today?

-`PerpetualCalendar` used in the example above is very a high-level API.
+`PerpetualCalendar` used in the example above is a high-level API.
 In order to understand what's happening under the hood, we will now take a lower-level approach and work on the level of a simple `Calendar`.